rackerlabs/ebs_snapper/DESIGN.md

 ## Data storage, state information

-There are two main data storage locations for this project: DynamoDB to store the configuration data below, as well as tags on EC2 volume snapshots used to store strictly the expiration date of snapshots.
+There are one main data storage location for this project: DynamoDB to store the configuration data below.
+There is one exception -- tags on EC2 volume snapshots will be used to store only the expiration date of the snapshot itself.
+We chose to store the expiration date of a snapshot as a tag on the snapshot because it's essentially metadata about that snapshot.
+All other configuration data isn't snapshot specific, and might not even be instance-specific; we expect many customers to only have a single default configuration that applies to all instances in DynamoDB.

 Code will iterate through every EC2 instance, and look for the first configuration stanza that has a match.
 If there is no match, a default section will be used that contains only settings, no match elements.